Skip to content

 Different esters have different half lives (amount of time it lasts in your body).

-Cypionate and enanthate have similar half lives of about 8 days.
+Cypionate and enanthate have similar half lives.
 They are both typically dosed weekly.

-Undecanoate lasts much longer, with a half life around 30 days, and can be dosed monthly.
+Undecanoate lasts much longer, and can be dosed monthly.
 Undecanoate can be harder to find and requires larger injection volumes.

 Sustanon, which is a combination of different esters is sometimes also prescribed, but is not recommended due to the large fluctuating levels it produces.
 Testosterone propionate can also be found, but it’s half life is too short and isn’t recommended.